dawranliou/dawranliou.com/zola-sandbox/content/2017-01-07-generator-the-basics.md

 title = "Generator - The Basics"
 tags = ["python"]
 slug = "generator-the-basics"
-description = "These are the basic things you need to know about generators and how to use it to crack some algorithm problems"
 +++

 _I've been wanting to write articles about generators for quite some time.